h4rsham/TicTacToe/README.md

 ## Future Improvements

+- Make the website responsiveness so that it can be used on devices other than a desktop

 - Changing the generic X's and O's to something more creative like Blue/Red pills

 - Change the background to be more user engaging such as an image of green lines of code running